Code | Types | Material | Diameter | EFL | Coating | Unit Price | Delivery | Cart |

 1105-030 | Ball | Sapphire | 10.0mm | 5.75mm | None | $23.0 | 2~3 Days |

 Hangzhou Shalom EO provides off-the-shelf Ball Lenses made from N-BK7, UV Fused Silica, and Sapphire with diameters from 1-10mm, and custom Ball Lenses of various substrate materials including Ruby, Ge, ZnSe, and other Optical Glass Materials with high refractive indices.
-Our Ball Lenses feature compact dimension capability which effectively liberates space limitation and high precision/low spherical aberration.
-For custom ball lenses, a broad diameter range from 0.3mm to 100mm are available.
+Our Ball Lenses feature compact dimension capability, effectively liberating space limitation and high precision/low spherical aberration.
+For custom ball lenses, a broad diameter ranging from 0.3mm to 300mm is available.

 Material Selection Guidance: